SEARCH & WILDFLOWER HOME PAGE SEARCH

 To determine the exact species, one often needs very particular characteristics.
 Sometime one needs to note a number of different characteristics through the growing season.
 Sometime one needs to see the flower and seed.
 Sometime one needs to see the root.
 Sometime you just won't find the details you need to make a precise identification.
 You may learn that your plant is a Rosaceae (Rose Family) and that's it.
 Perhaps you'll learn the genus but not the species.
 Maybe this will be frustrating, but for sure you will be building your botanical knowledge and enjoying the beauty of the plant world.
 And bit by bit your ability to identify will grow.

 Getting precise about plants is accomplished by noting key plant characteristics.
-All detailed botanical texts with keys use such characteristics to lead you through a series of either-or questions in order to identify plants by a process of inclusion or elimination: Does the plant reproduce by spores or flowers?
-Is the plant woody or herbaceous?
+All detailed botanical texts with keys use such characteristics to lead you through a series of either-or questions in order to identify plants by a process of inclusion or elimination: Is the plant woody or herbaceous?
 Is it a vine?
 Is it aquatic?
 Each time you answer a question you eliminate some plants and move on to consider others.
+(See #2 below for more details about how to use a botanical key.)

 If you are in the field and do not have a detailed botanical key with you, take a number of pictures of different parts of the plant and then make notes about the plant's characteristics.